 The Geneva Fund ensures that the mission of the School can be carried out each year within budget.
 The Fund provides for ongoing support of all School academic initiatives, professional development, athletic teams, and arts programs.
-For instance, last year's (2018-2019) Geneva Fund allowed for, among other things, the hiring of additional support for physical education classes, academic support, and after-school activities.

 How do I give a matching gift from my employer or company?

 Many companies match the contributions made by an employee or spouse through a matching gift program.
 As the donor, you will receive credit for both the original gift and the matching gift amount.
 In this way, your gift is doubled!
 Contact the Director of Development if you need any assistance with securing a matching gift.